The Muse's Muse

 A short bio:

-Founder of The Deva Method®, A Non-Classical Approach for SingersTM and Jeannie Deva® Voice Studios, Jeannie trains and certifies teachers in her method.
+Originator of The Deva Method®, A Non-Classical Approach for SingersTM and Founder of Jeannie Deva® Voice Studios network, Jeannie trains and certifies teachers in her method.
 With a BA in Composition and Arranging from Berklee College of Music, Deva helped launch their vocal department in the mid ‘70’s.
 She has coached tens of thousands of singers around the world including recording artists on many major and indie labels.
-Clients include Grammy Award Winners, Nominees and celebrated singer-songwriters such as Harriet Schock, Patty Griffin and Dar Williams.
+Clients include Grammy Winners, American Idol Finalists and celebrated singer-songwriters such as Harriet Schock, Patty Griffin and Dar Williams.

 Back to top